GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-integration.md

 }
 ```

-If you would prefer to manually ack or nack the message, you can do it
+If you preferred to manually ack or nack the message, you can do it
 by retrieving the header of the exception payload:

 ``` java